Matt-Yeldalo/notes/ruby-optimisation.md

 Ruby is NOT good at big data processing.
 Big data needs big memory: we want to avoid big memory.

 2. How much memory will my code use?
+Less memory used = less work Ruby GC has to do = improved performance.
+Example: line-by-line data processing and in-place string manipulations.

+3. What is the raw performance of this code? least important question, and should be left for the end.
+Involves analysing the algorithmic complexity.